lino-framework/book/docs/specs/tickets.rst

 The backlog
 ===========

 The :class:`TicketsBySite` panel shows all the tickets for a given site.
+It is a scrum backlog.

 >>> welket = tickets.Site.objects.get(name="welket")
 >>> rt.show(tickets.TicketsBySite, welket)